edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 ## Install

-Automatically installs Marblerun on a kubernetes cluster using helm charts.
+Install Marblerun on your Kubernetes cluster.
-The tool will add Marblerun to your local helm repository if it is not yet present, optionally you can provide a path to your own helm chart.
+This command will add Marblerun to your local helm repository if it is not present yet, optionally you can provide a path to your own helm chart.

 **Usage**